Bianca Maria Visconti: Dowager Duchess

 Her death raised suspicions; Galeazzo Maria Sforza was accused by various men, including Bartolomeo Colleoni, of having poisoned her.
 It is certain that during her illness, there were in Melegnano certain men close to Galeazzo, some of whom were later involved in other cases of poisoning.
-According to Bernardino Corio, Bianca "died of natural ungratefulness more than poison".
+According to Bernardino Corio, Visconti "died of natural ungratefulness more than poison".

 Issue

-Bianca Maria and Francesco Sforza had:
+Bianca Maria Visconti and Francesco Sforza had ten children: